-You may have been inspired after reading Part 1 of Create a Reading Library in Your World Language Classroom.
+Hopefully, you were inspired after reading How to Create a Reading Library in Your World Language Classroom and now you’re ready to pick out books for a Spanish reading library or French reading library.
 Perhaps you even thought seriously about doing it, but probably, something was holding you back.

-To solve this problem, I’ve put together lists of French and Spanish books that I ordered for my World Language libraries.
+To solve this problem, I’ve put together the lists of French and Spanish books for a reading library that I ordered for my World Language Department.
 Use this as a guide to get you started, not as something that you must follow by the book (ha, ha – teacher pun).

 I’ve included the prices (now keep in mind this was several years ago, but it will give you an idea) and the ISBN numbers for as many as I could find.
 I would recommend checking out Amazon, Borders, Barnes and Noble, and Scholastic.